Tong-Chen/tong-chen.github.com/_posts/2013-01-04-boxplot-tutorial.md

 ## How-to do the plot

-Here I will introduce a script [`s-plot boxplot`](https://github.com/Tong-Chen/s-plot/blob/master/sp_boxplot.sh) as one-line command to plot various box-plots on given data.
+Here I will introduce a script [`boxplot.sh`](https://github.com/Tong-Chen/Plot/blob/master/boxplot.sh) as one-line command to plot various box-plots on given data.

 ### Input file format